 Bible Descriptions of Hell

-There are several Scriptures that describe Hell, and which help make us aware that this is a place to avoid.
+Several Scriptures describe Hell in a way that makes us aware that it is a place to avoid.
 Thank God that He gave His Son so that we could avoid it.
-Several Scriptures follow which provide a graphic presentation of Hell.
+The Scriptures that follow provide a graphic presentation of Hell.

 And they shall go forth, and look upon the carcasses of the men that have transgressed against me: for their worm shall not die, neither shall their fire be quenched; and they shall be abhorring unto all flesh.
 (Isaiah 66:24)

-And, as though Hell is not bad enough, it is just a holding tank because hell and everything that winds up in that place will be thrown into the Lake of fire following the Great White Throne Judgment and the Second Death.
+And, as though Hell is not awful enough, it is just a holding tank because Hell, along with everything that winds up in that place, will be thrown into the Lake of fire following the Great White Throne Judgment and the Second Death.

 Rev. 20: 11-15 describes the Great White Throne Judgment and the Second Death: